- Prostate cancer treatment

 Proton beam radiation therapy

-Although early results are promising, so far studies have not shown that proton beam therapy is safer or more effective than other types of EBRT for treating prostate cancer.
+Although in theory proton beam therapy might be more effective than using x-rays, so far studies have not shown if this is true.
 Right now, proton beam therapy is not widely available.
 The machines needed to make protons are very expensive, and they aren’t available in many centers in the United States.
 Proton beam radiation might not be covered by all insurance companies at this time.

 Possible side effects of EBRT